Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Introduction

-Filtration learning is a process in which ML algorithms are involved in Step \circled{1}.
-For this, it's necessary for Steps \circled{1}, \circled{2}, and \circled{3} as a function to be smooth, at least locally Lipschitz.
-And it is also important to ensure convergence when updating each process using backpropagation.
+\textbf{Filtration learning:} Filtration learning is a process in which ML algorithms are involved in Step \circled{1}.
+For this, it is necessary for each step as a function to be smooth, at least locally Lipschitz.
+It is also important to ensure convergence when updating each step using backpropagation.
 One challenge is that the space of barcodes lacks a natural smooth structure.
-In \cite{bruel2020topology, hofer2020graph, horn2021topological}, it is shown that filtration learning is a smooth process under restricted conditions and it can be applied to ML problems. \cite{leygonie2021framework} proposes a smooth structure on the barcode space and the former studies can be explained within this framework.
-In \cite{carriere2021optimizing}, the authors demonstrated the convergence of stochastic gradient descent for loss functions based on persistent homology.
-In \cite{nishikawa2024adaptive}, the authors considered on filtration learning for the weight of the point in a point cloud and proposed an isometry-invariant model.
+In \cite{bruel2020topology, hofer2020graph, horn2021topological}, it is shown that filtration learning is a smooth process under restricted conditions and it can be applied to ML problems. \cite{leygonie2021framework} proposed a smooth structure on the barcode space and the mentioned studies can be explained within this framework. \cite{carriere2021optimizing} demonstrated the convergence of stochastic gradient descent for loss functions based on persistent homology. \cite{nishikawa2024adaptive} considered filtration learning for the weight of the point in a point cloud.

-Filtration learning is similar to Convolutional Neural Network (CNN).
-Prior to the advent of CNNs, the filters used for image blurring or sharpening were primarily based on human experience and perception.
-However, with the CNN, the filter design has been automated, allowing the system to learn and adapt its own filters based on the data \cite{weidman2019deep, gonzalez2009digital}.
-Similarly, before the filtration learning was introduced in the realm of TDA, the design of filtrations was based on human understanding and perception.
-Filtration learning is to automatically design the appropriate filtration for data analysis.
-The methodology of TDA, including Steps \circled{1}, \circled{2}, and \circled{3}, requires heavy computation, as filtration learning necessitates that all these steps be recalculated at every epoch of backpropagation.
+Before the filtration learning was introduced in the realm of TDA, the design of filtration was based on human understanding and perception, yet filtration learning automatically designs the optimized filtration.
+TDA with all three steps requires heavy computation as all these steps should be recalculated at every epoch of backpropagation.